muathali/notes/docs/light/fcp.md

 ## Codecs

 Most compressed videos today use a compression method (codec) called H.264, although H.265 (also known as HEVC) is becoming more popular.
-Support for HEVC (at the time of writing) is less mature; only recent Macs with a T2 chip can decode HEVC easily.

 Higher-end cameras might offer other options, such as ProRes, ProRes RAW, and Blackmagic RAW.
 While all of these formats do increase the quality, they take up significantly more space.
-For example, a Panasonic GH5 records at a data rate of 100 Megabits per Second (Mbps) at 4K at 24/25/30 fps, or 150 Mbps for 4K at 50/60 fps, alongside many other options

 The data rate for ProRes at the same resolutions and frame rates ranges from 470-589 Mbps, much, much higher than typical H.264 and HEVC codecs.
 These increased data rates require a much faster and larger recording device, typically an SSD rather than an SD card.

 You'll want to find a balance between quality and file size that suits your job's needs; read reviews, download files, and do the math to figure out how much space you'll need.
-Lastly, it's very important to know that not all cameras compress video in the same way.
-H.264 from one camera can be easy to deal with, while footage from another camera stutters on playback.
-If it is at all possible, download some original footage from a camera you're planning on using to make sure it works well in your workflow.
-Expect new codecs and workflow changes in the future — standards do shift over time.

 ## Containers

 Video data is encoded using a particular codec and is then stored in a container, usually a file with a .mp4 or .mov file extension.
 A container is not a codec, however; H.264 can be found inside many different types of containers, and a .mp4 file might contain video data in one of many different codecs.

-Still, you'll probably be fine; just look at the extension at the end of the filename to see which kind(s) your camera makes.
-However, there are cameras out there that don't produce single contained video files at all.
-The AVCHD format, for example, spreads important data out on separate files across different subfolders, meaning you can't simply copy a file from an SD card and have a single video clip.
-Instead, the video data needs to be rewrapped inside a container format that FCP can use by importing directly from the SD card.
-Other cameras do contain their clips in single files (yay!), but they restart their file numbering on every card (boo!), leaving you to manage multiple files with identical names.
-Where possible, I prefer to avoid AVCHD and other fussy container formats.
-A standalone video clip with a unique name using a standard codec is the gold standard, and plenty of cameras make files like this.
-If you're choosing the camera, don't bend over backward to support one that makes your life difficult.
+## Optimized and Proxy Media

-## Optimized media (Pro Res 422)
+### Optimized media (Pro Res 422)

+If your Mac is struggling to handle one or more clips, you can transcode them, making an additional optimized copy of some or all of the files in the ProRes 422 codec

 Pro Res 422 is an Apple-designed "mezzanine" codec that is relatively large, high-quality, and easy to edit.
 While most compressed camera codecs are inter-frame, describing their image data in relation to previous frames or even frames coming up soon, ProRes is an intra-frame codec, like a series of still images that don't refer to one another.
 This is less efficient and takes up more space, but it's much simpler for your Mac to work with